Slincess/Last.fm-Genre-finder/README.md

 afrobeat, krautrock
 </details>

+This tool reads your music library directly from the path you give it.
+No Docker or servers

 installation and Usage

-after installing the tagrm.exe start it and set it up.
+after installing the tagrm.exe run it once.

 restart the computer to apply changes.

 open cmd and use it.

 usage:
-tagrm <yourLast.fmAPI> <"yourMusicLibPATH">
+tagrm easyTag <yourLast.fmAPI> <"yourMusicLibPATH">

+example:
+tagrm easyTag 73f12e9e514f9c65fac2g123few58538af798d5 ""

 Questions or Problems?
 Feel free to contact me on Discord: